Unital operads, monoids, monads, and bar constructions: Introduction

 \begin{defn} Define a based object $(X,\et)$ in $\sV$ to be an object $X$ of $\sV$ together with a map $\et\colon \mI\rtarr X$, which we call a base map; we abbreviate notation to $X$ when $\et$ is understood.
 Let $\sV_{\mI}$ denote the category of based objects, that is, objects under $\mI$. \end{defn}

 Choosing one of our three choices for $\sC(0)$ defines three special kinds of covariant or contravariant functor $\sC$ from $\LA$ to $\sV$.
 The literature is marred by conflicting names for different choices.
 When $\sV$ is cartesian monoidal, it is usual to say that $\sC$ is {\em reduced} if $\sC(0)=\ast$.
 Following \cite{MayOp1}, we say that $\sC$ is {\em unital} if $\sC(0) = \mI$.\footnote{Some authors define unital operads to be those that have a unit map $\mI\rtarr \sC(1)$.
 For us, {\em all} operads are required to be unital in that sense, as in the original definition.
 Such a unit map is essential to the connection between operads and monads that is the source of the name ``operad".} Thus reduced and unital are the same when $\sV$ is cartesian monoidal, but they are not the same in general and we shall not use the term reduced in this paper.
-We say that $\sC$ is {\em based} if $\sC(0)$ is based.

 \begin{defn} We say that an operad $\sC$ in $\sV$ is {\em based} if $\sC(0)$ is based; we say that $\sC$ is unital if $\sC(0)= \mI$. \end{defn}